alsacreations/KNACSS/README.md

     <link rel="stylesheet" href="knacss.css" media="all">

 ...
-Or you can also the KNACSS Builder : http://knacss.com/builder/
+Or you can also choose the KNACSS Builder : http://knacss.com/builder/

 Usage
 -----